 Rubber mats is another gym flooring option for the garage.
 Most are made in a 4’x6’ size and with a thickness of 1/4” all the way up to 3/4”.

-The thicker sizes of 1/2″ and up are the more popular as they work very well for power cages, squat racks, and lifting areas where very heavy weight is dropped.
+The thicker sizes of 1/2″ and up are the more popular since they work very well for power cages, squat racks, and lifting areas where very heavy weight is dropped.

 The 1/2” thick size is excellent for dead lifts and other lifting movements that require heavy weight that may be dropped.

-Weighing in at 75lbs, this mat will not move when placed on the concrete in your garage.
+Weighing in at 75lbs, this mat will not move when placed on the concrete in your garage or basement.
 No adhesive is necessary for installation, particularly if heavy equipment will be placed on it.
 There are some complaints of a rubber smell with this mat, but it will dissipate after a while.

 Rubber Horse Stall Mats